zliobaite/Heatmaps/README.md

-##Heatmaps for visualizing events over time
+###Heatmaps for visualizing events over time

 This package creates a movie plotting events on a map over time.
-An example application is demand for passenger transportation in Helsinki, Finland.
+As an example, visualization of transportation demand in Helsinki is provided.